devloco/create-react-wptheme/README.md

         -   Two: Never CORS me again.
             -   Just a little _Pacific Rim_ joke for ya.
                 -   Just a little _Thor: Ragnarok_ joke for ya.
-        -   I mean, really, do you need more reasons than avoiding CORS?
--   No need for any `wp_enqueue_script` stuff.
 -   Maintain feature parity(ish) with `create-react-app`
 -   Touch the original `react-scripts` as little as possible.
     -   Add new files where possible.